colonelwatch/nonceMiner/README.md

   -i    Job difficulty/intensity {LOW, MEDIUM, NET, EXTREME}
   -o    Node URL of the format <host>:<port>
   -u    Username for mining
+  -w    Identifier for mining
   -t    Number of threads
+  -g    Spawn an OpenCL thread for each GPU detected
 ```

 Please note that the xxhash mode is additionally up to five times faster, but the server imposes a per-thread hashrate limit of 0.9 MH/s.
 Exceeding this limit will cause shares to be rejected.